gcallah/JohnGray/papers/callahan.md

 __________.
 2015. *The Soul of the Marionette: A Short Inquiry into Human Freedom*.
 New York: Farrar, Straus and Giroux.

 __________.
 2023. *The New Leviathans: Thoughts After Liberalism*.
 New York: Farrar, Straus and Giroux.

+Green, T.H.
+1986. *Lectures on the Principles of Political Obligation and Other Writings*.
+Cambridge: Cambridge University Press.

 Hindu American Foundation.
 Year not provided.
 Oneness and Pluralism: Hinduism's essence. https://www.hinduamerican.org/hinduism-basics.